Bennjamni/DiffRecorder/README.md

 # DiffRecorder
-A tool for audio recording using Python and other lang
+A tool for audio recording using Python and other lang w/ some help of IA